-In answer to the question of whether cold calling gets a bad press, this could be a very short blog.
-We have all had PPI calls at home and on our mobile.
-Ever suffered over-scripted insurance calls?
-Or the typical offshore welcome greeting ‘hello, how are you today?’
+In answer to the question of whether cold calling gets bad press, this could be a very short blog.
+We have all had PPI or spam calls at home and on our mobile.
+We’ve suffered over-scripted insurance.
+And, the typical offshore welcome greeting ‘hello, how are you today?’
+That’s in addition to badly delivered sales pitches.
+Let’s not go there.
 So, maybe bad press is deserved?

-No-one likes to be bothered in an evening, on their mobile or at work by a cold caller.
+No one likes to be bothered in an evening, on their mobile, or at work by a cold caller.
 We’re all resistant to that.
 So, it’s totally understandable that cold calling perhaps gets a bad name.
-But is it fair to tarnish every cold call with the same brush.
-B2B Telemarketing is a well-established and well used route to market for lots of businesses large and small.
-It tends to be very effective where the value of sale may be larger and prospects don’t respond to traditional marketing methods.
+But is it fair to tarnish every cold call with the same brush?
+B2B Telemarketing is a well-established and well-used route to market for lots of businesses large and small.
+It tends to be very effective where the value of sales may be larger and prospects don’t respond to traditional marketing methods.

-As I mentioned earlier, no method of marketing is a cure all.
-No single approach will work every time and generate floods of enquiries.
+As I mentioned earlier, no method of marketing is a cure-all.
+No single approach will work every time and generate floods of inquiries.
 So, if telemarketing is a consideration for your lead generation strategy, what are the benefits?